kellyke01/bootcamp-project-2/README.md

  We used the .loc() function to pull all of our necessary columns for a new dataframe.
  We examined the type of variables to see if any dtypes needed to be changed.
  Our group was using specific dates so we also had to import datetime into our code.
- We ran into an error when trying to change a value in our date column because of negative value that was not consistant with our data.
+ We ran into an error when trying to change a value in our date column because of a negative value that was not consistent with our data.
  First we had to locate our incorrect value in our dataframe by once again using .loc() Then we had to replace the incorrect value 11/30/-0001 into the correct value 11/30/2011.
  This was acomplished by using .replace() to bring in our new value into the dataframe.